andrewfillary/movie-app_project/README.md

 - **Whitenoise** - Static file routing.

 ## Requirements
-If you would like to run this app on your own server, first fork the repo into a local directory, install the **requirements.txt** file.
+If you would like to run this app on your own server, first fork the repo into a local directory, then install the **requirements.txt** file.

 ## Important
 This app is a course assignment, therefore the subscription is for demonstration only.